scaljeri/agario/README.md

     $> ./driver.js --snapshots

-Hit `t` to take a snapshot which will be written into ./snapshots Or if you would like to change the output directory
+Hit `t` to take a snapshot which will be written into the `./snapshots` folder.
+If you would like to change the output directory

     $> ./driver.js --snapshots ./screenshots

-If the directory does not exists it will create for you.
+If the directory does not exists it will be create for you.
 These screenshots can be used to test and improve your bot if necessary.